Uncategorized

 William Wordsworth

-Deosai, locally known as “Ghbiarsa” by Balti folks referring to it as “Summer’s Place”, means it is the best place to visit in summer.
+Deosai, locally known as “Ghbiarsa” by Balti folks referring to it as “Summer’s Place,” is the best place to visit in summer.
 It is the second among the world’s highest plateaus, succeeding Changtang Tibetan Plateau.

-This top natural attraction is between Kharmang, Astore, and Skardu, in the Gilgit Baltistan region, at an altitude of 4114 meters above sea level.
-This high altitude alpine plain was given the status of National Park in 1993.
+This top natural attraction is between Kharmang, Astore, and Skardu, in the Gilgit Baltistan region, at 4114 meters above sea level.
+This high-altitude alpine plain was given the status of a National Park in 1993.

 Deosai National Park covers a vast area of almost 3,000 Km² of uninhabited grassland surrounded by snow-clad peaks.
-Its diverse flora and fauna confer it the status of top tourist attraction in the beautiful land of Pakistan.
+Its diverse flora and fauna make it a top tourist attraction in the beautiful land of Pakistan.

-Deosai is 30kms away from Skardu city, 562 km from Islamabad, and is accessible from different valleys of Gilgit Baltistan.
+Deosai is 30 km from Skardu city, 562 km from Islamabad, and accessible from different valleys of Gilgit Baltistan.
 The shortest route to reach Deosai is in its north, from Skardu, but it is accessible from Astore in its west and Galtari-Kharmang in its southeast.
-But the most popular itinerary is Astore-Deosai-Skardu, where tourists can explore the two major valleys.
+But the most popular itinerary is Astore-Deosai-Skardu, where tourists can explore the two principal valleys.

-Route from Astore valley via Chilum is 70 Km long and a bumpy 4-5 hours ride as the road condition is not good for a car drive.
-However, driving on a jeep through the narrow gorges on the way is lovely.
+Route from Astore Valley via Chilum is 70 Km long and a bumpy 4-5 hours ride as the road condition is unsuitable for a car drive.
+However, driving on a jeep through the narrow gorges is lovely.

-As the name “Ghbiarsa” suggests, Deosai plains are a place to be visited in summer which is covered with snow for most of the year.
+As the name “Ghbiarsa” suggests, the Deosai plains are a place to be visited in summer, covered with snow for most of the year.
 This factor rules out the possibility of permanent human habitation in the area.
-Tourism in the area is limited and mostly tourists visit during the summer from June to September.
+Tourism in the area is limited, and most tourists visit from June to September in the summer.

-Deosai, at an altitude higher than the tree line, is distinguished for its ecological value and the rich flora and fauna it houses.
-In the western massif of the Himalayas, Deosai plateau comprises flat but irregular plains with rolling hills and adjoining mountains.
+Deosai top, at an altitude higher than the tree line, is distinguished for its ecological value and the rich flora and fauna it houses.
+In the western massif of the Himalayas, the Deosai plateau comprises flat but irregular plains with rolling hills and adjoining mountains.

-The topography is in sheer contrast with a neighboring landscape formed of steep mountains and narrow gorges.
+The topography contrasts with a neighboring landscape of steep mountains and narrow gorges.
 The diverse topography includes vast alpine meadows and arid stony patches.

-Three important river systems, Kala Pani, Shatung, and Bara Pani, furnish Deosai with significant watershed value.
-Kala Pani and Bara Pani contribute to form the River Shigar.
+Three critical river systems, Kala Pani, Shatung, and Bara Pani, furnish Deosai with significant watershed value.
+Kala Pani and Bara Pani contribute to forming the River Shigar.
 These factors, in combination, create high-altitude wetlands epitomized by Sheosar Lake at an altitude of 4250 meters above sea level.

-The topography of the plateau influences its climate and the adaptability of plants here.
+The topography of the plateau influences its climate and the plant’s adaptability.

 Deosai National Park is a place of rich biodiversity owing to its location, where two biogeographically located provinces in the Himalayan and Karakoram-Pamir highlands merge.

-Deosai National Park has its OUV (outstanding universal value) due to its biodiversity conservation role, not for one key species like the Brown Bear, but a general collection of fauna species.
+Deosai National Park has its OUV (outstanding universal value) due to its biodiversity conservation role, not for one critical species like the Brown Bear but a general collection of fauna species.

-The park’s location in the western Himalayas, classified as an Endemic Bird Area by Birdlife International, is important as a resting and breeding ground of internationally important residential and migratory birds.
+The park’s location in the western Himalayas, classified as an Endemic Bird Area by Birdlife International, is essential as a resting and breeding ground for internationally important residential and migratory birds.

 Deosai hosts over one hundred types of resident and migratory birds.
-The park welcomes many migratory birds in summers like the gulls, geese, terns, plovers, shanks, sandpipers, Common Merganser and Horned Lark.
+The park welcomes many migratory birds in summer, like gulls, geese, terns, plovers, shanks, sandpipers, Common Mergansers and Horned Lark.

-Other birds in the park include The Goldfinch and Red-fronted Serin, the Turtle Dove, the Rock Bunting, the golden eagle, falcons, Eurasian sparrowhawk, griffon vulture, and snowcock, kestrels, and pheasants.
+Other birds in the park include The Goldfinch and Red-fronted Serin, the Rock Bunting, the golden eagle, the Eurasian sparrowhawk, the griffon vulture, snowcock, kestrels, and pheasants.

 The waters of Deosai Plains are also home to the enormous-sized snow trout, which also serves as food for many migratory birds.

 Like the fauna, the flora of Deosai is also brimming with variety and diversity.
-Hundreds of species of aromatic flowers growing here are a source of food for wildlife and have great medicinal value.
+Hundreds of species of aromatic flowers growing here are a food source for wildlife and have great medicinal value.

-In the spring and summer seasons, the entire area is covered with a cornucopia of wildflowers.
+The entire area is covered with a cornucopia of wildflowers in the spring and summer.
 You can witness an extensive variety of butterflies belonging to rare species hovering on the richly colored flowers.

-In Deosai growth of around 342 plant species is reported.
+In Deosai, the growth of around 342 plant species is reported.
 Some of the plant varieties are Golden Ragwort, Forget-Me-Nots, Pink Sedum, “Tumoro” (local name for wild Thyme), Gentian, Asian Bell Flower, Geranium, Scabious, Thistle, Monkshood, and many more.

-Among many other plants used for medicinal value by locals, “Tumoro” is largely used as herbal tea in Skardu and Astore.
+Among many other plants used for medicinal value by locals, “Tumoro” is primarily used as herbal tea in Skardu and Astore.

-It is a constituent of Conservation International Himalayan Biodiversity Hotspot and has a rich variety of species including red fox, Phia (Golden marmots), ibex, grey wolf, snow leopard and the Laddakh urial.
+It is a constituent of the Conservation International Himalayan Biodiversity Hotspot.
+It has a rich variety of species, including red fox, Phia (Golden marmots), ibex, gray wolf, snow leopard, and the Ladakh urial.

-The vastness of the park offers several activities besides enjoying the serene, noise-free wilderness of the plain.
-Among several water bodies dotted in the park, Sheosar Lake reflecting the spectacular backdrop of the majestic mountain is the most significant.
+The park’s vastness offers several activities besides enjoying the serene, noise-free wilderness of the plain.
+Among several water bodies dotted in the garden, Sheosar Lake, reflecting the majestic mountain’s spectacular backdrop, is the most significant.

 Bara Pani and Kaala Pani are the two streams that you have to cross to reach the lake.
-While Kaala Pani is shallow and is safe to cross in a jeep, Bara Pani has an old wooden bridge over it.
-A concrete bridge is now constructed over the river, however, traversing the swaying wooden bridge on foot, a melodious river gushing below, is unique.
+While Kaala Pani is shallow and is safe to travel in a jeep, Bara Pani has an old wooden bridge over it.
+A concrete bridge is now constructed over the river; however, traversing the swaying wooden bridge on foot, a musical river gushing below, is unique.

-Some trails lead into and out of Deosai National Park which appeals to the trekking lovers to explore the surrounding wilderness.
+Some trails lead into and out of Deosai National Park, which appeals to trekking lovers to explore the wilderness.
 It is better to trek through the plains with a local guide.

-The diverse wildlife in Deosai National Park is the most alluring feature where you might encounter several local species, including the Himalayan Brown Bear.
-The local wildlife that can be witnessed includes the Himalayan ibex, grey wolf, red fox, and golden marmot, and an extensive variety of birds including the golden eagle, peregrine falcon, sparrowhawk, and kestrels.
+The diverse range of Deosai National Park wildlife is the most alluring feature, where you might encounter several local species, including the Himalayan Brown Bear.
+The local wildlife that can be witnessed includes the Himalayan ibex, gray wolf, red fox, golden marmot, and an extensive variety of birds, including the golden eagle, peregrine falcon, sparrowhawk, and kestrels.

 The name was extracted from the folk-tale “Saif-al-Mulook” composed by Mian Muhammad Baksh as a poem.

-The deafening silence in Deosai Plains seems to span over centuries.
+The deafening silence in Deosai Plains spans centuries.
 You can experience this deep silence so much that you can hear your heartbeat.
 Sometimes a marmot’s whistle breaches this spell of silence.

 Share this tourContact our tour manager by clicking below...